ahmohbati/SecOn/Passwords.md

 #### Sguil ####
 Log into Sguil using the username/password you created in the Setup wizard.

-Note, Sguil usernames must be alphanumeric.
-You can add accounts as follows:
+You can add accounts as follows (please note that Sguil usernames must be alphanumeric):
 ```
 sudo nsm_server_user-add
 ```